 The utilization of emerging technologies has proven beneficial to customer service professionals and their skillset.
 After all, call center software has come a very long way.
 But the core relationship between a company and valued customers rests on real-time human experiences.

 Positive experiences with contact centers reinforce loyalty while a reported 76 percent of people who have a negative experience leave a brand or end a business relationship.
 That makes the importance of skilled agents critical to an organization’s long-term success.
+To see the impact that customer service has on a brand, check out these eye-opening customer service statistics

 When it comes to meeting customer expectations, the value of working with a multi-channel contact center cannot be understated.

 And that facility must train and maximize the interpersonal skills of customer service agents in terms of communication, problem-solving, multi-platform proficiency and emotional intelligence among others to provide the best service possible and ensure customers will remain satisfied.
-These are the 10 crucial customer service skills that are absolutely necessary for successful customer experiences and outcomes.
+These are the 10 crucial customer service skills that are necessary for successful customer experiences and outcomes.

 1. Communication Skills